tableau/TabPy/docs/tabpy-tools.md

 [Principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis)
 is a statistical technique which extracts new, linearly uncorrelated, variables out of a dataset which capture the maximum variance in the data.
-In this way, PCA can be used to reduce the number of variables in a high dimensional dataset, a process is called dimensionality reduction.
+In this way, PCA can be used to reduce the number of variables in a high dimensional dataset, a process that is called dimensionality reduction.
 The first principal component captures the largest amount of variance, while the second captures the largest portion of the remaining variance while remaining orthogonal to the first and so on.
-This allows the reduction of the number of dimension while maintaining as much of the information from the original data as possible.
+This allows the reduction of the number of dimensions while maintaining as much of the information from the original data as possible.
 PCA is useful in exploratory data analysis because complex relationships can be visualized in a 2D scatter plot of the first few principal components.